 Málaga lays only 1.5 hours drive from Ronda, but we decide to leave the car and take a bus instead.
 Using public transport adds an additional dimension of freedom to our escape, allowing us to enjoy the journey without thoughts of speed traps or parking maids.
 Getting chauffeured to our destination, and for a modest fee at that, we can be as reckless as we want to, neither of us being the designated driver.
 Should we loiter about the streets too long, we can always grab a later bus, jump on a train, or find a place to spend the night.
 Or maybe we just travel on?
 One doesn’t want to limit ones options too much, does one, or it would not be a true escapade?

-After having breakfast in a place that boasts about serving eight types of café con leche, all in the same type of glass with varying degrees of milk and espresso, we are ready to roll.
+After having a shamefully cheap breakfast in a place that boasts about serving eight types of café con leche, all in the same type of glass with varying degrees of milk and espresso, we are ready to roll.
 Our first stop is a completely unassuming park, which meanders along one of the main traffic arteries leading into the downtown area.
 One is guaranteed never to meet tourists here, as who, other than I, will insist on walking blocks on end just to see trees.
-But, it is worth taking you on this quick detour, as these particular trees are a sight to behold.
+But, it is worth taking this quick detour, as these particular trees are a sight to behold.
 While they have trunks covered in cone-shaped lethal spikes, their crown is a delicate filigree of pink blooms.

 Málaga’s flora is something that always impresses me, being so very different from what one will find merely an hour inland.
 Wherever you go, there are planters with crimson hibiscus flowers.
 Even the smallest balconies seem to manage to squeeze in half a dozen pots of geraniums or a trailing bougainvillea, and the city’s avenues are lined with rows of tall, slender palms.